RKLong/Credit_Risk_Analysis/README.md

 * SMOTEENN Sampling (75%)
 * Balanced Random Forest Classifier (70%)

 Another important statistic to look at when comparing the models is the recall rate for low credit risks.
-This score in this category shows how manylow credits risk (individulas) are flagged as high risk.
+This score in this category shows how many low-risk credit (individuals) are flagged as high risk.
 Looking through the different models, the ones that scored the highest were:
 * Easy Ensemble Classifier (94%)
 * Balanced Random Forest Classifying (100%)
 * SMOTE Oversampling (69%)